-DCEG is investigating cancer risks among populations exposed to radiation from environmental sources, such as nuclear reactor accidents and fallout from weapons testing.
+DCEG scientists are studying cancer risks among populations exposed to radiation from environmental sources, such as nuclear reactor accidents and fallout from weapons testing.
+In addition, investigators are studying cancer risks from background radiation and ultraviolet radiation.

 Atomic Bomb Survivors